 The BRIGHT MINDS program’s letters stand for the 11 major risk factors that endanger brain health.
 These factors are:

 - Neurohormone Deficiencies

 The plan addresses each of these risk factors and takes steps to limit their impact.
 Even a risk factor as seemingly set in stone as genetics can be lessened to some degree by careful attention to a healthy, brain-boosting lifestyle.

 The Importance of Blood Flow

-The research uses imaging technologies to identify which areas in patients’ brains have healthy blood flow and which areas have poor blood flow.
-Foremost among the risk factors in the model is blood flow to the brain, which seems to be the number-one brain-imaging predictor of Alzheimer’s Disease.
+The research uses imaging technologies to identify which areas in patients’ brains have healthy blood flow and poor blood flow.
+Foremost among the model’s risk factors is blood flow to the brain, which seems to be the number-one brain-imaging predictor of Alzheimer’s Disease.